-Students and parents should be aware of the fact that many classes have a significant portion of the curriculum covered in class ie. Physical education classes, technological education classes, science classes etc. Students who miss high numbers of classes may be unable to demonstrate completion of curriculum expectations and therefore may be unable to earn a credit.
-In the case of illness or other emergency circumstances that impact on class attendance, students and parents/guardians should contact a school administrator in order to plan an appropriate course of action.
+For unexplained absences or skipped tests, a mark of zero MAY be assigned until evidence of successful completion of curriculum expectations is demonstrated.
+Students and families should be aware that many classes have a significant portion of the curriculum covered in class E.g. Physical education, technological studies, science, drama and music, etc. Students who miss high numbers of classes may be unable to demonstrate completion of curriculum expectations and therefore may be unable to earn a credit.
+In the case of illness or other emergency circumstances that impact on class attendance, students and families should contact a school administrator in order to plan an appropriate course of action.

-Missed Exams:
+Missed Exams/Final Evaluations:

 Absence from an exam is only acceptable if supported by a doctor's certificate.
-In the case of an exceptional family circumstance, the Principal will decide the acceptability of the absence.
-It is an expectation that all students write final exams.
+In the case of an exceptional family circumstance, the Principal will decide on appropriate options.
+It is an expectation that all students write Final Exams.
 Missed exams supported by a doctor's note or Principal approval will be rescheduled for a later date.
-Please note the exam schedule before planning for family vacations as this is not an acceptable excuse for missing an exam.
+Please review the exam schedule before scheduling family vacations during the exam period.
+This is not an acceptable excuse for missing an exam.